Crankers/AutoPilot-Hash-Upload/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

 ## Deploying to Azure App Service

 This Next.js application is configured to produce a standalone output, suitable for deployment to platforms like Azure App Service.